sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 ## Choose values of alpha and eta

 I had originally indended to conduct a grid search to explore how perplexity varies with different values of alpha and eta.
-The code for this is in **```lda_grid.py```**.
 However, given the problems with calcuating perplexity when using gensim, I instead decided to use the deafult values of alpha and eta.

 ## Run model with chosen parameters

 I fit a model with 8 topics and teh default values of alpha and eta.
 I again fit this model in EC2.
-The code can be found in **```lda_final.py```**, and is also below:

 ```python
 my_topics = 8